jouvetg/igm/README.md

 The Instructed Glacier Model (IGM) is an **open-source Python package**, which permits to simulate **3D glacier evolution** accounting for the coupling between ice thermo-dynamics, surface mass balance, and mass conservation.
 IGM features:

-- **Simplicity and modularity:** IGM is implemented in the most popular programming language -- Python -- at a low level of abstractivity.
-IGM is organized **module-wise** for clarity and to facilitate coupling, customization and commmunity development.
-For simplicity, IGM assumes a horizontal regular grid for numerical discretization and therefore deals with **2D gridded input and output data**.
+- **Simplicity and modularity:** IGM is implemented in the most popular programming language -- Python -- and takes strong benefit of existing tools such as [OGGM](https://oggm.org/).
+It is organized **module-wise** to facilitate coupling, customization and commmunity development.
+For simplicity, IGM uses a horizontal regular grid for numerical discretization and therefore deals with **2D gridded input and output data**.

 - **State-of-the-art physics:** IGM implements mass conservation, **high-order** 3D ice flow mechanics, an **Enthalpy** model for the thermic regime of ice, **melt/accumulation surface mass balance** model, and other glaciological processes.